Han Sui: Life and background

+Han Sui's unnamed father was nominated as a xiaolian in c.174, the same year as Cao Cao.

+Han Sui once served under Yin Hua (殷华), Administrator of Jincheng; after Yin died on 7 October 178, Han Sui and other officials who had served under Yin eventually erected a plaque for him.

-With the backing of the Qiang people who populated much of Liang Province, Han Sui participated in the Liang Province Rebellion against the Han dynasty in the name of killing eunuchs during the rule of Emperor Ling.
+With the backing of the Qiang people who populated much of Liang Province, Han Sui, who was then a minor official, (Note: The Xiandi Chunqiu recorded that he was a congshi (从事) just before he joined the rebellion, while the Dianlüe recorded that he and Bian Zhang enjoyed renown in the western provinces.) participated in the Liang Province rebellion against the Han dynasty in the name of killing eunuchs during the rule of Emperor Ling.
+(Note: According to the Dianlüe, before the Liang Province rebellion, Han Sui once went to the capital Luoyang, where he advised He Jin to eliminate the eunuch faction.
+After He refused, Han returned to Liang province.)
 He joined forces with others in the area, such as Bian Zhang, Beigong Boyu (北宮伯玉) and Li Wenhou (李文侯).
 Despite suffering a defeat by government forces under Dong Zhuo, Han Sui maintained the support of the Qiang people and maintained his territory in Liang Province.
 Han Sui is thought to have preferred to remain somewhat behind the scenes, placing someone else in the position of leadership while holding real power himself.
 When Bian Zhang and the other leaders passed from the scene, he placed Wang Guo (王國) in power with the help of his ally Ma Teng, whom he pledged a pact of brotherhood with.
 The arrangement did not last long, however, and Wang Guo was removed from power after being defeated by the Han general Huangfu Song.
 It was at this point that Han Sui and Ma Teng declared themselves co-rulers of Liang Province, now mostly autonomous due to turmoil in the Han dynasty.

 Early in 192, the two of them submitted to the Han central government, then under Dong Zhuo's control, but Dong Zhuo was assassinated by Lü Bu and Wang Yun in May.
 After Li Jue, Guo Si and other former followers of Dong Zhuo seized control of the Han central government later that year, Han Sui and Ma Teng allied themselves with Liu Yan and led their armies to attack the Han imperial capital, Chang'an.
 After suffering a major defeat 13 miles west of Chang'an, and running short on supplies, the warlords retreated back to Liang Province.